-Investing in a stairlift can be a big occasion and can have a positive impact on your life.
+Investing in and planning to buy a stairlift can be a big decision and can have a positive impact on your life.
 However, you may have a plethora of questions that you need answering.
 Fortunately, the stairlift tips and advice page offers a series of guides that cover different areas of your stairlift, so take a look from more information.

 Before purchasing a stairlift, it is important to ensure that they are the right option for you.
 Find out more about how they work with this helpful guide.